leegeunhyeok/esbuild-dependency-graph/README.md

 // Get inverse dependencies of the specified module. graph.inverseDependenciesOf('path/to/code.ts'); // `ModulePath[]`

-// Check if this module is external. isExternal('path/to/code.ts'); // `boolean`
+// Check if this module is internal or external. isInternal('path/to/code.ts'); // `boolean` isExternal('path/to/code.ts'); // `boolean`
 ```